Feline Behavior Solutions: Teaching Foundation Behaviors for Modifying Behavior

-Overview: Modification of any problematic or unwanted behavior requires mechanical skill, knowledge of species-specific behavior, and experience with a variety of strategies and techniques.
+Modification of any problematic or unwanted behavior requires mechanical skill, knowledge of species-specific behavior, and experience with a variety of strategies and techniques.
 This course will provide opportunities for anyone who works with cats to gain all of that, and more.
 Each of the five weeks is packed with information that can be directly and immediately applied to a variety of cat behavior cases, from aggression to anxiety and from fighting to fear.
 This course was created for cat behavior consultants who are looking to take on more advanced cases, or cat lovers simply looking to teach cats specific skills.
 Content is relevant to anyone who works with cats in a professional, volunteer, or personal capacity.
-Students must possess a basic understanding of marker training.

-- That is food, touch, praise, or toy motivated
+- is food, touch, praise, or toy motivated

-- Note: Access to multiple cats is recommended as “backup” in case your primary isn’t feeling well or isn’t in the mood to train
+- Access to multiple cats is recommended as a “backup” in case your primary isn’t feeling well or isn’t in the mood to train

 - Ability to record, trim, and upload videos with audio of cat training sessions